Self-hosting Best Practices

-This document is intended to share some best practices to follow when deploying Appsmith for production for a smooth and reliable experience.
+This document is intended to share the best practices to follow when running Appsmith in production.

 Choice of deployment platform

 We recommend running Appsmith using Kubernetes in production.
 Using Kubernetes ensures your deployment will scale well.
 You will also not need to host an external MongoDB or Redis instance for high availability as our helm chart will run them as a separate pod for you.

 If you decide to use a serverless deployment platform like ECS, it will require you to setup an external MongoDB and Redis instance.
 We recommend using MongoDB Atlas and Elasticache.